rht-labs/tech-exercise/docs/1-the-manual-menace/9-git-with-gitlab.md

 ![nordmart-project](./images/nordmart-project.png)

-4. Next, import the `Nordmart Review` backend API codebase by repeating the previous steps.
+4. Next, import the `Nordmart Review` RESTFUL API repository by repeating the previous steps.
 From your groups page, select `New Project`

 ![gitlab-new-project](./images/gitlab-new-project.png)